DeviceFuture/spec/0001-0999/0003-thundernet-html-semantics.md

     <a article href="/articles/uk-budget-plan">
         <h2>The UK's Budget Plan, Explained</h2>
         <img src="/media/uk-budget-plan.png" alt="Graphic of money on a table">
-        <p>We've unpicked the complete plan for the Uk Government's budgeting.</p>
+        <p>We've unpicked the complete plan for the UK Government's budgeting.</p>
     </a>
     <h1>Have Your Say</h1>
     <a article href="/articles/your-questions-answered">